MDK-Packs/vscode-cmsis-solution-docs/docs/quickstart.md

 ## Available commands

-You can access commands to manage your solution and the projects it includes:
+You can access commands to manage your solution and the projects it includes in the following ways:

 - From the [**CMSIS** view](#cmsis-view).